 Additionally, never place harmful items in your chinchilla cage that they could eat and cause further concerns to arise.

-A chinchilla’s teeth can grow up 2-4 inches per year.
+A chinchilla’s teeth can grow up 2 to 4 inches per year.

 If their teeth get too long and they don’t chew or file them down, they can begin to catch or puncture the flesh inside of the chinchilla’s mouth causing injury, illness, infection, and of course pain.

-While these are the common injuries and illnesses you may face, you still must be able to recognize if a problem is occurring with your chinchilla.
+While these are the common injuries and illnesses you may face, you still must be able to recognize if some other problem is occurring with your chinchilla.

-For teeth issues, you can often spot the problem early by noticing watery eyes, rubbing at the mouth, drooling, and avoiding eating.
+For tooth issues, you can often spot the problem early by noticing watery eyes, rubbing at the mouth, drooling, and avoiding eating.

 It will help to give you an understanding of when you have an issue with your chinchillas’ teeth and when it’s likely nothing to worry about.

-Additionally, you can’t always rely on yourself to fix the issues and need to recognize when you need to call a vet to take care of teeth issues when they occur.
+You can’t always rely on yourself to fix the issues and need to recognize when you need to call a vet to take care of issues when they occur.

-The pain and future issues they can cause is not something to leave un-noticed and only a professional can help.
+The pain and future issues any type of illness can cause is not something to leave un-noticed and only a professional can help.